In the News

 A group of 10 U.S. House Democrats on Friday asked President Joe Biden's administration to build electric vehicle charging stations together with broadband internet infrastructure under the $1 trillion infrastructure law approved in November 2021.

-Congressional Spectrum Caucus co-chairs Doris Matsui (D-
+Congressional Spectrum Caucus co-chairs Doris Matsui (D-Calif.) and

 Aging subterranean infrastructure in Sacramento will get a boost from $3.5 million in federal funding that will pay for future underground reservoirs to harden parts of the combined storm and sewage system within the city’s core.